SonarSource/sonarlint-core/API_CHANGES.md

 # 10.17

-## Breaking Changes
+## New features

-* Change `org.sonarsource.sonarlint.core.rpc.protocol.backend.initialize.SonarCloudAlternativeEnvironmentDto` to accept region specific URIs (in a DTO each) in the constructor.
+* Add a new constructor to `org.sonarsource.sonarlint.core.rpc.protocol.backend.initialize.SonarCloudAlternativeEnvironmentDto` to accept region specific URIs (in a DTO each).
     * Per region a `org.sonarsource.sonarlint.core.rpc.protocol.backend.initialize.SonarQubeCloudRegionDto` must be provided that contains the *base*, *API* and *WebSocket* URIs.
-    * `null` values are accepted for every URI as well for the whole region DTO object - it will internally fallback to the actual region URIs for a `null` value encountered.
+    * `null` values are accepted for every URI - it will internally fallback to the actual region URIs for a `null` value encountered.

 ## Deprecation